muaadh001/SQL-Projects/README.md

-# Bank-Loans-Report
+# My-SQL-Queries
-This repository contains the SQL script that I wrote for my analysis on the Bank Loans Report.
+This repository contains the SQL scripts that I wrote for my analysis on various different projects for my Data Analyst Portfolio!